Kilba people

-The Kilba people (also called Höba) are an ethnic group in the Hong local government area of Adamawa State (formerly Gongola State) in Nigeria.
+The Kilba people (also called Həba) are an ethnic group in the Hong local government area of Adamawa State (formerly Gongola State) in Nigeria.

 History

-In the past, Höba lived in large clan-based mountain communities.
+In the past, Həba lived in large clan-based mountain communities.
 These mountain communities were Pella, Gwaja, Hong, Kulinyi, Garaha, Bangshika, Miljili, Gaya-jaba, Gaya-maki, Gaya-skalmi, Gaya-gou, Gaya Fa'a, Gaya Jabba, Ndlang, Hyama, Kinking, Motaku, Kwapor, Za and Zivi, all in the present Hong Local Government.
-The Höba clan-based mountain communities were each ruled by a "Töl köra ma" (King of the mountain community).
-"Köra ma" means "mountain top".
+The Həba clan-based mountain communities were each ruled by a "Təl kəra ma" (King of the mountain community).
+"Kəra ma" means "mountain top".
 Töl is pronounced as "ttle", which means King.
 A particular Töl therefore, was known by his clan name.
 Each of the mountain communities was made up of several villages.
 These villages had their method of communication.
 They had specific ways of doing everything, and life was very smooth and enjoyable.
-The Töl köra ma was a secular-cum-religious ruler.
+The Təl kəra ma was a secular-cum-religious ruler.
 He had a cabinet made up of Yaduma, Midala, Bira'ol, Kadagimi, Kadala, Dzarma and Batari, depending on the community.
 Each had their designated cabinets.
 The cabinets of all the Töls still have the same character.

-Höba was a tribe with a formidable army.
+Həba was a tribe with a formidable army.
 They were articulate and had distinct ways of doing things and of getting things done.
-Höba was a tribe with formidable unity.
+Həba was a tribe with formidable unity.
 After the 18th century AD, Dr. Henry Barth (1965) (a German traveler) came across Höba during his voyage.

 Political structure

-One Furkudol was bringing Höba, in their various clan-based mountain communities under one central government at that time.
+One Furkudəl was bringing Həba, in their various clan-based mountain communities under one central government at that time.
 In Dr. Barth's report of his voyage, he wrote that Höba was "a well organized pagan kingdom second to none in Western Sudan".
 In addition, he did mention that this kingdom "resembles that of ancient Egypt or modern European kingdom.
 The kingdom was divided into units to which members of the ruling families were sent out to administer as governors".
 He also mentioned that "Every month, they (the governors and central ministers) sent in reports to the King for further directives or final decisions".

 These governors were the Yirmas and the Shalls.
-There was only one Yirma from Udong.
+There was only one Yirma from Udəng.
 Since there was and is still just himself, he is simply called Yirma.
-The governors were in a hierarchy, with the Yirma being the highest of them all, Udong is the place we now call Udong.
-The government of Höba is divided into two, with the Töl as the overall ruler.
+The governors were in a hierarchy, with the Yirma being the highest of them all, Udəng is the place we now call Udong.
+The government of Həba is divided into two, with the Təl as the overall ruler.
 The territorial administration is the responsibility of the Shalls and the Yirma.
-The central administration is the responsibility of the Töls cabinet members.
+The central administration is the responsibility of the Təls cabinet members.
 The cabinet is made up of the following: